 When using the YAAC weather alerts plugin, you can choose how various significant weather events are reported.
 Configuring weather alerts is done in two parts:

-There are presently four types of weather events that can be reported:
+There are presently five types of weather events that can be reported:

 Detected events can be reported by any of several means.
 Note that you are not restricted to only one means of reporting; any or all means can be specified for any configured instance of a weather condition.